DataBiosphere/toil/docs/running/cloud/cloud.rst

 Toil supports Amazon Web Services (AWS) and Google Compute Engine (GCE) in the cloud and has autoscaling capabilities that can adapt to the size of your workflow, whether your workflow requires 10 instances or 20,000.

-Toil does this by creating a virtual cluster with `Kubernetes`_.  `Kubernetes`_ requires a leader node to coordinate the workflow, and worker nodes to execute the various tasks within the workflow.
-As the workflow runs, Toil will "autoscale", creating and terminating workers as needed to meet the demands of the workflow.
-Historically, Toil has spun up clusters with `Apache Mesos`_, but it is no longer the recommended way to coordinate and execute tasks within the workflow.
+Toil does this by creating a virtual cluster running `Kubernetes`_.
+Kubernetes requires a leader node to coordinate the workflow, and worker nodes to execute the various tasks within the workflow.
+As the workflow runs, Kubernetes will "autoscale", creating and terminating workers as needed to meet the demands of the workflow.
+Historically, Toil has spun up clusters with `Apache Mesos`_, but it is no longer recommended.

-Once a user is familiar with the basics of running toil locally (specifying a :ref:`jobStore <jobStoreOverview>`, and how to write a toil script), they can move on to the guides below to learn how to translate these workflows into cloud ready workflows.
+Once a user is familiar with the basics of running Toil locally (specifying a :ref:`jobStore <jobStoreOverview>`, and how to write a toil script), they can move on to the guides below to learn how to translate these workflows into cloud ready workflows.